plumvillage/newsletter/src/en/articles/The Laughter of Children Echoes - Pháp Niệm.md

 Thầy offered a pair of parallel verses to Br.
 Giác Thanh when he passed away:

-> One maple leaf has fallen down
-And yet you continue to climb the hill of the twenty-first century with us.
-Thousands of daffodils are beginning to bloom and the earth continues to be with the sky singing the song of no-birth and no-death.
+> One maple leaf has fallen down, and yet you continue to climb the hill of the 21<sup>st</sup> century with us.<br/>Thousands of daffodils are beginning to bloom and the earth continues to be with the sky, singing the song of no-birth and no-death.

 ## Putting on the Robe of Freedom